Julien-K: History

 In May 2017 the band announced Time Capsule: A Future Retrospective, a four-disc 64-track set of previously unreleased material, and again launched an Indiegogo campaign to fund it, reaching almost $12,000 of the $15,000 goal in less than two hours, once again meeting their goal within a day, and ultimately finishing the campaign with $50,520.
 In the summer of the same year, Julien-K toured as direct support for the band PIG, which consists of former members of the pioneering industrial rock outfit KMFDM.
 They were also joined by electro-rock band Ghostfeeder.

 On July 18, 2018, they announced their fifth album, Harmonic Disruptor via another Indiegogo campaign.
 The album's concept is a homage to the style that Julien-K were known for when they first started out as a group, during the Death to Analog era, with a much darker and heavier industrial metal sound.
-It was eventually released on 17 April 2020.
+It was eventually released on April 17, 2020.

+On March 4, 2024, they announced "DRK|MODE" via another Indiegogo campaign.
+They surpassed their $10,000 goal, selling over $25,000 of merchandise by the end of day 1.
+By the end of the campaign, they had reached a total of $41,834.

+On August 4, 2025, Julien K announced a new live online Simulcast concert recording named "Ritual - Live From The Void", with plans to record the show as a new live album CD, and fans could sign up by donating to the new project on their website.
+Within the first day they quickly exceeded the $10,000 donations goal.
+The concert is expected to take place on the 29th of August and plans to be produced on CD approximately a week after its release.